« View All Posts

 Learn how to earn your endorsements here

-Ultimately, the best way to increase your salary is by setting goals from the very start of your career.
+Ultimately, the best way to increase your salary is by setting goals at the start of your career.

-We talk to hundreds of drivers each year that have been disqualified from a job because of decisions they made in the past.
-They unintentionally made a choice that disqualified them because they didn’t do the research to find out what it took to work at the company of their choice.
+We talk to hundreds of drivers each year who have been disqualified from jobs because of unintentionally poor decisions they made in the past.

 Maybe you want to work at a specific company that requires two years of hazmat experience with no accidents; working there is part of your three-year plan.
 Based on this goal, while you’re in trucking school, you should decide to get your hazmat endorsement right away.
 Then, when you’re deciding between two companies early in your career and one offers hazmat freight but the other doesn’t, you should choose the hazmat carrier.